-How frequently you should install new air filters might depend on the following:
+How frequently you should replace your air filters might depend on the following:

 - Air filter type